-A classical music festival in France has been suspended after one day, as a member of staff took to social media to report a “probable presence” of Covid-19 onsite
+A classical music festival in France has been suspended after just one day, as a member of staff reported a “probable presence” of Covid-19 onsite

 Sign up for IQ Index

 The head of infectious diseases at France's largest hospital says the risk of contamination in cultural places is lower than in home, work and school environments